Greece must not remain euro member 'at any price': Juncker

 "We need to know where this is going."

-Asked about the atmosphere at a working dinner late on Wednesday with European and International Monetary Fund officials and Greek Prime Minister George Papandreou, Juncker described it as "lousy", in unusually frank language.
+Asked about the atmosphere at a working dinner late on Wednesday with European and International Monetary Fund officials and Greek Prime Minister George Papandreou, Juncker described it frankly as "lousy".

-"I don't think he was very comfortable," Juncker said of the Greek leader at the meeting prompted by Papandreou's shock announcement on Monday that he would put the terms of a sweeping rescue package hammered out just last week to a referendum.
+"I don't think he was very comfortable," Juncker said of the Greek leader at the meeting prompted by Papandreou's shock announcement on Monday that he would put the terms of a sweeping bail-out deal hammered out just last week to a referendum.

 "Without pointing the finger, we indicated (to Papandreou) that his actions were disloyal in the sense that we would have liked it had he told us last Wednesday at the summit that he planned to put the question to a referendum," he said.